Post No.: 0085

 For example, if you had to answer the question ‘how many sovereign states are there in the world according to the United Nations right now?’
 If you simply know the correct answer then you’d give that – no need to rely on your instincts.
 Or if you knew of some methodological approach to working out a sensible answer then you’d try that (e.g. start with how many member states are in the UN) – again, no need to rely on your instincts.
 But if you have no genuine clue then this is when you’re most likely to think ‘I’ll have to go with my instincts here’.
 Instincts in these kinds of situations are therefore a desperate last resort and would not be relied upon if you simply had a better answer or approach.

-Then often what happens is, due to self-serving biases – if a contestant gets an answer correct via guessing then he/she’ll shout about how accurate his/her gut feelings were, but if he/she gets it wrong then he/she’ll keep silent about how poor his/her gut feelings were(!)
-This thus demonstrates a confirmation bias for the belief that they’re not that dumb or they’re actually quite knowledgeable ‘somewhere deep inside of them’ but they cannot externally elaborate how they ‘knew’ before the correct answer was confirmed – only that they ‘knew it’ and can then give a post-rationalised reason for their ‘superior and accurate intuitions’ but only with the benefit of hindsight after the correct answer was confirmed!
+Then often what happens is, due to self-serving biases – if a contestant gets an answer correct via guessing then he/she’ll shout about how accurate his/her gut feelings were, but if he/she gets it wrong (for the umpteenth time!) then he/she’ll keep silent about how poor his/her gut feelings were(!)
+This thus demonstrates a confirmation bias for the belief that they’re not that dumb or they’re actually quite knowledgeable ‘somewhere deep inside of them’ but they cannot externally elaborate how they ‘knew’ before the correct answer was revealed – only that they ‘knew it’ and can then give a post-rationalised reason for their ‘superior and accurate intuitions’ but only with the benefit of hindsight after the correct answer was revealed!
 (The ‘hindsight bias’.)
 But everyone knows for sure what the correct answer is after the correct answer is confirmed!
 Woof!

 Under the bias of self-reporting, people tend to say, “I knew it!” whenever they guess correctly, in order to highlight the power of their own unconscious instincts, but never ever say, “Damn I didn’t know it” whenever they guess incorrectly, in order to highlight the unreliability of their own unconscious instincts(!)
 Barely anyone ever says, “I should not have listened to my instincts there” whenever their instincts lead them astray.
 Without admitting to our mistakes though, we’ll never learn from them.
 We are very protective of our instincts as if they represent our truest core being and biasedly don’t want to believe they can ever be seriously wrong, even though if one did scientifically or publicly record every prediction one has ever made along with each of their outcomes, one will find that one’s instincts are frequently wrong!